tbfld/counter.ink/content/txt/1999 > “Le Bogue, petite peur de l’an 2000”.md

 extract:
 created: 2024-11-17 17:07
 updated: 2025-02-14 22:04
-author:
+author: "tb"
 images:
 order:
 enableToc:
 permalink:
 aliases:
-draft:
+draft: "false"
-publish:
+publish: "true"
 tags:
 - design
 - history
 - information
 - media
 - society
 - technology
 - apocalypticism
-timelines:
-  - "[test]"
+RSS: "false"
 ---

 *This essay appeared in as* “Le Bogue, petite peur de l’an 2000” *in* Le Monde diplomatique *545 ([August 1999](https://www.monde-diplomatique.fr/1999/08/BYFIELD/3182)), p.
 11. LMD syndicated some pieces, so it was also translated into several other languages — Greek, Italian, Spanish, Serbian, and maybe more.*  This text is the English draft as submitted.